 Regional Wireless Plans

 These hand written plans date from 1964 and are thought to be the final arrangement after a number of iterations involving changes of sites and radio frequencies.
-During the Fifties to mid-Sixties, the regional government organisation changed from Regional War Rooms, to Regional Seats of Government (RSG) then incorporating sub-regional controls.
-London originally a region with 5 sub-regional controls, was broken up and distributed amongst adjoining regions, only to be unified back as Region 5 with it RGHQ at Kelvedon Hatch.
-These radio scheme plans appear to show London as operating while split across Regions 4, 6 and 12 but with an unspecified RSG 5 too.
+During the Fifties to mid-Sixties, the regional government organisation changed from Regional War Rooms, to Regional Seats of Government (RSG) then incorporating Sub-Regional Controls (SRC).
+London was originally a single region with five sub-regional controls, then broken up and distributed amongst adjoining regions, only to be unified back as Region 5 with it Regional Government Headquarters at Kelvedon Hatch.
+These radio scheme plans appear to show London as operating while split across Regions 4, 6 and 12 but with an unspecified RSG 5 as well.

 Please Click to View the Regional Radio Scheme Drawings